-In this Wealthfront review updated for 2021, we will determine if this fully-automated robo advisor is still the best service for your investments.
+In this Wealthfront review updated for 2021, we will see if this fully automated robo advisor is the best service for your investments.

 Wealthfront started life as kaChing, which was a mutual-fund analysis company in 2008.
 Founders Andy Rachleff and Dan Carrol slowly pivoted to wealth management after receiving funding from Benchmark Capital and DAG Ventures among others.

 Wealthfront’s $500 minimum deposit is very low.
 In fact, it’s one of the lowest among robo advisors that have a minimum investment amount.
 This makes it perfect for beginners and first-time investors.
 This isn’t just a ruse to get you to sign up though – even the basic service gets features like Tax Loss Harvesting and fully-managed services.